These-Walls-CAN-Talk/these-walls-can-talk/README.md

 ## Mission Statement

-Our Mission is to highlight stories and expeirences from Point St. Charles residents.
+Our Mission is to highlight stories and expeirences from Point Saint Charles residents.
 We want to make the voices of the community heard by giving them a platform to interact with the public and start a discourse for important issues.

 ### _A Bit on Point Saint Charles_